gitlabhq/gitlabhq/doc/administration/pages/index.md

 - This guide is for Omnibus GitLab installations.
 If you have installed GitLab from source, follow the [Pages source installation document](source.md).
 - To learn how to use GitLab Pages, read the [user documentation][pages-userguide].
+- Does NOT support subgroups.
+See [this issue](https://gitlab.com/gitlab-org/gitlab-ce/issues/30548) for more information and status.

 This document describes how to set up the _latest_ GitLab Pages feature.
 Make sure to read the [changelog](#changelog) if you are upgrading to a new GitLab